StevenMayher/432-2022/projectA/README.md

     - This includes data analyses and presentation work, and is what you'll be working on in February.

 All deadlines for projects are specified on the [Course Calendar](https://thomaselove.github.io/432/calendar.html).

+## What about Project B?

+When available, Project B instructions [will appear at this link](https://github.com/THOMASELOVE/432-2022/tree/main/projectB).